Kurento/kurento/source/tutorials/java/tutorial-helloworld.rst

       webRtcEp.connect(webRtcEp);

 - **Create event listeners**.
 All objects managed by Kurento have the ability to emit several types of events, as explained in :doc:`/features/events`.
-The client applications can listen for them in order to have more insight about what is going on inside the processing logic of the media server.
+Application Servers can listen for them in order to have more insight about what is going on inside the processing logic of the media server.
 It is a good practice to listen for all possible events, so the client application has as much information as possible.

   .. code-block:: java